dodzikojo/Professional-README-Generator/Professional README Generator-README.md

 No test added to project.

 ## Questions
-If you have any questions, you can reach out to me here at https://github.com/dodzikojo or via email at If you have any questions, you can reach out to me here at https://github.com/dodzikojo or via email at dodzi@windowslive.com.
+If you have any questions, you can reach out to me here at https://github.com/dodzikojo or via email at abc@windowslive.com